Updated: Feb 22

 If students have more questions on how to draft and send out those emails, please email me at firstname.lastname@example.org and I can help.
 In 30 minutes to an hour of outreach, you might inspire the next cohort of Millennium Fellows who wouldn’t be there without you."

 Thank you Richard for sharing your story!
 Student leaders: If you are inviting undergraduates on your campus to apply to the Millennium Fellowship, here is the draft content to share the opportunity - which can be shared over email, text, and social media.
-The final Round 1 application deadline is April 30th.
+Final application deadline is March 31st.